Whatever else it is, biblical studies is about the Bible.

 You may have learned a small handful of glosses for a word.
 But you’ll start to see how that term might have a much wider range of possible meanings than what those glosses might have lead you to suspect.

 Want to Join Us?

-If this sounds like something you might be interested in doing, we’d love to have you join us.
-Feel free to revisit this post to comment on interesting things you come across in your reading.
+If this sounds interesting, we’d love to have you join us.
+And feel free to revisit this post to comment on interesting things you come across in your reading.

 Disclaimer: The views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).